by Tony Vidler

-One of the toughest challenges when hiring new advisers is getting each parties interests aligned.
+A key to success for an advisory firm hiring other advisers is getting each parties interests aligned.
 That is, getting the behaviour you want as an employer while ensuring that the new adviser is most likely to be getting the outcomes they want too.

-There is a fundamental priniciple of strategic remuneration design which holds the key: you get the behaviour that you reward.
+There is a fundamental principle of strategic remuneration design which holds the key:

 So the big question that sits at the centre of getting interests aligned is “what behaviour do you want?”